Congrats to Raffle Winners Josh Lay and Charlotte Albert!

 • Submitted to TCEQ many serious questions about deficiencies in SLE’s air permit application.

-As a result, it’s possible SLE’s efforts to obtain an air permit might extend well into 2026.
+As a result, it’s possible SLE’s efforts to obtain an air permit might extend into 2026.
 Many issues could arise during such a long delay, ones that might help derail this project.

 WHAT YOU CAN DO